nats-io/nats.net.v1/README.md

 ### Other Types of Serialization
 Optionally, one can override serialization.
 Depending on the level of support or third party packages used, objects can be serialized to JSON, SOAP, or a custom scheme.
-XML was chosen as the example here as it is natively supported in all versions of .NET.
+XML was chosen as the example here as it is natively supported by .NET 4.5.

 ```C#
         // Example XML serialization.